fossabot/BotNET/README.md

 After writing all information BotNET beging do requests.

 After end of sending requests you need type "Выход" to exit(if you done POST requests you need type "Выход" 2 times).

+# Check

+Where you type "Check" to your BotNET him check for new users that now have runned BotNET.

+What it meens?

+You user and you logined as admin.
+When you type "Check" all other users become online.
+When you enter in requests panel other users enter in it too.
+If you begin sending requests as admin, all other users negin it too.

+# online

+That's very easy.

+When you type "online" to you community - all users who have runned BotNET right now is shown you